gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 2.The landing page will have list of all uses cases

-3.Click on use case link and the app will redirect to merchant payment activity
+3.Click on use case link and the app will redirect to corresponding activity

 4.The activity contains all scenarios for a particular use case